We have a range of items that are popular that you may be interested in

 How do you select just five photographs to reflect London at night?
 Curator Tom Ardill peers into our Dark Corners competition, revealing the winners and shortlisted images from thousands of photographs exploring the city's dark side.

-London Nights is our new major photography exhibition, displaying two hundred works of film and photography revealing the city at night.
+London Nights, our major 2018 photography exhibition, displayed two hundred works of film and photography revealing the city at night.
 But we wanted to see how a wider range of photographers were approaching the genre of night photography, so the Museum of London teamed up with the British Journal of Photography to run a competition.
 The prize for the five winners: display in the museum for their photographs during our London Nights season.